Andria

 Andria (/it/; Barese: Iàndrie) is a city and comune (municipality) in the Apulia region of Southern Italy.
 It is an agricultural and service center, producing wine, olives and almonds.
 It is the fourth-largest municipality in the Apulia region (behind Bari, Taranto, and Foggia) and the largest municipality of the province of Barletta-Andria-Trani.
 It is known for the 13th-century Castel del Monte.

 Geography

 The city is located in the area of the Murgia and lies at a distance of 10 km from Barletta and the Adriatic coast.
 Its municipality, the 16th per area in Italy, borders with Barletta, Canosa di Puglia, Corato, Minervino Murge, Ruvo di Puglia, Spinazzola and Trani.

+According to the Köppen climate classification, Andria features a hot-summer Mediterranean climate (Csa), bordering on a cool semi-arid climate (BSk) and a humid subtropical climate (Cfa).